cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

 ### DataLayrBombVerifier
 The `DataLayrBombVerifier` is the core slashing module of DataLayr.
 Using Dankrad's Proofs of Custody, DataLayr is able to slash operators who are provably not storing their data.

-If a challenger proves that a operator wasn't storing data at certain time, they prove the following
+A challenger proves that an operator wasn't storing data at certain time by attesting to the four following claims:

 1. The existence of a certain datastore referred to as the DETONATION datastore
 2. The existence of a certain datastore referred to as the BOMB datastore, which the operator has certified to storing, that is chosen on-chain via the result of a function of the DETONATION datastore's header hash
 3. The data that the operator was storing for the BOMB datastore, when hashed with the operator's ephemeral key and the DETONATION datastore's header hash, is below a certain threshold defined by the `DataLayrBombVerifier` contract
 4. The operator certified the storing of DETONATION datastore

 If these 4 points are proved, the operator is slashed.
-The operator should be checking the following above requirements against each new header hash it receives in order to not be slashed.
+The operator should be checking the following above requirements against each new header hash it receives in order to prevent being slashed.

 ### VoteWeigherBase
 The VoteWeigherBase contract is a minimal contract designed to define "vote weighing functions" for an arbitrary number of quorums, for a single middleware.
 The number of quorums and `repository` contract for the middleware are defined (immutably) at construction, while the weighing functions themselves can be modified by the `owner` of the `repository` contract.